 The update is not backwards-compatible, and you will need to make small changes to port your old code to use the new SEAL.
 The most significant changes are described at the end of the

 The code-base contains examples written both in C++ and in C#.
 These examples are heavily commented, serving as a self-contained short introduction to using the library.
 In addition, the .h files both in the C++ library and in the .NET wrapper

 library contain detailed comments for the public API.

 To learn to use SEAL, we recommend looking at the example projects, as they contain several detailed and thoroughly commented examples demonstrating most of the basic features.

-A now outdated introduction to using the library can be found
+here.
+An older and now slightly outdated introduction to using previous versions of SEAL can be found

 We would like to thank John Wernsing, Rachel Player, Michael Naehrig, and Nathan Dowlin for their huge contributions to the SEAL project.
 We would also like to thank everyone who has sent us helpful comments, suggestions, and bug reports.